mbabynames search ✿

 Hilda Fiona

-"noble and strong" (Hilda) meets "fair, white" (Fiona).
+"battle woman" (Hilda) meets "fair, white" (Fiona).
 The combination reads as complete.
 Neither name overshadows the other.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Hilda Iris